 B.A., Psychology, University of California, Los Angeles

-Malamuth, N., Linz, D., & Weber, R. (in press).
+Malamuth, N., Linz, D., & Weber, R. (2013).
 The Internet and aggression: Motivation, disinhibitory, and opportunity aspects.
 In Y. Amichai-Hamburger (Ed.).
 The Social Net: Understanding our online behavior.
 Oxford: Oxford University Press.

 Malamuth, N., Hald, G. M., & Koss, M. (2012).
 Pornography, individual differences in risk and men‚s acceptance of violence against women in a representative sample.
 Sex Roles, 66, 427-439.